Inference-time optimization for experiment-grounded protein ensemble generation: Experiments

 \textbf{Sensitivity of ipTM to embedding perturbations.} Using the inference-time optimization procedure described above, we first examine how the ipTM-driven objective (Eq. \ref{eq:iptm_likelihood}) evolves under continued optimization.
-Across all evaluated targets, both ipTM and pTM components can be systematically increased within the imposed perturbation budget (Fig. \ref{fig:perturbation}).
+Across all evaluated targets, both ipTM and pTM components can be systematically increased within the imposed perturbation budget (Figure \ref{fig:perturbation}).
 Notably, these increases are often achieved with only very small relative changes to the embedding ($\approx 0.01\%$), indicating that the confidence objective is highly sensitive to local directions in embedding space.
 However, the figure further shows that increases in confidence are not consistently accompanied by improvements in structural accuracy: while confidence scores generally increase monotonically with perturbation budget, RMSD to experiment is target-dependent and may remain unchanged or even worsen in some cases, particularly in the absence of MSA input.
-Together, these results suggest that ipTM is highly sensitive to local variations in the embedding space and can be driven to high-confidence regimes via small perturbations, but that such increases do not necessarily imply improved agreement with experiment.
+This decoupling holds under interface-specific metrics as well, with ipSAE, DockQ, Fnat, and hydrogen-bond recovery largely unchanged across most targets despite substantial confidence gains (Figures \ref{fig:dockq} \& \ref{fig:ipsae}).
+Together, these results suggest that ipTM is highly sensitive to local variations in the embedding space and can be driven to high-confidence regimes via small perturbations, but that such increases do not necessarily imply improved agreement with experiment. \paragraph{ipTM-guidance improves complex predictions in some cases.} Due to this sensitivity, ipTM optimization can sometimes coincide with improved interfacial geometry and experimental agreement.
+In the crystallographic complex \texttt{1YCS}, ipTM-based IT-Optimization recovers a helix-mediated contact missed by AF3 ~(Figure \ref{fig:iptm_opt_crystal}A) and increases the recovery of native inter-chain hydrogen bonds, yielding a higher average contact recovery rate, reflecting a larger fraction of experimentally observed contacts recovered per sampled structure (Table \ref{tab:1ycs_hbond}).